OSCNWeb/Courts/judges/douglas-kirkley.md

-﻿---
+---
-fname: 'Douglas'
+fname: Douglas
-lname: 'Kirkley'
+lname: Kirkley
 id: 979
-published: false
+published: true
 layout: judge-bio
 ---
 Judge Kirkley is married to Regina (McCreary) Kirkley.
 They were blessed